 ACLS has had an archival relationship with the Library of Congress since 1949 when they began donating their records to be arranged for research use.
 ACLS donated correspondence, financials, administrative notes and minutes from committees, projects and programs of the representative learned societies, grant applications, President’s and Vice President’s files, and materials related to the origins of the organization.

-The records are divided into 3 parts: Part I spans from 1919 to the 1960s, and is already processed.
-Part II spans from the 1950s to the 1990s, and is the part that is currently being processed.
-After completing the processing for Part II, I will return to Part I to ensure that these two first parts fit together intellectually.
-I will produce a finding aid which outlines both parts for researcher use.
-Finally, after that is completed, I will start processing Part III, which consists mostly (but not exclusively) of materials from the 1990s onward.
+The records are divided into 3 parts: Part I spans from 1919 to the 1970s, and was originally processed in the 1970s.
+Part II spans from the 1920s to the 1990s, and the processing for that part has just been completed.
+While concluding the processing for Part II, I returned to Part I to edit the existing finding aid and to ensure that these two first parts fit together intellectually.
+The current finding aid draft outlines both of these parts for researcher use, and will include Part III when completed.
+I am currently processing Part III, which consists mostly (but not exclusively) of materials from the 1980s onward.
 Large organizations like the ACLS produce a lot of documentation as a part of their everyday business.
-I’m really looking forward to digging in to the materials and facing any challenges that come up along the way!
+I’m really enjoying digging in to the materials and facing the challenges that come up along the way!

 More about Morgan…

-I recently graduated with my second master’s degree from the University of Wisconsin-Milwaukee.
-I’ve got a BA in History, an MA in Public History with a Museum Studies certificate, and an MLIS with an archives concentration.
-I’ve had the distinct pleasure of studying abroad four times, working as an English teacher in South Korea, and interning at many different cultural institutions around America.
+I graduated in May of 2013 with my second master’s degree from the University of Wisconsin-Milwaukee.
+I’ve got a BA in History, an MA in Public History with a museum studies certificate, and an MLIS with an archives concentration.
+I’ve had the distinct pleasure of studying abroad four times, working as an English teacher in South Korea, and interning at many different cultural institutions around America — and now I’m working at the biggest library in the world!
+No complaints here.

 Here is what you really need to know about me: like most people in this profession, I love history!
 I also love young adult novels and bad action movies, but if you really want to get down to business, history has my heart.
 It seems crazy to me that history is often referred to as boring (what?!), so I decided many years ago that I wanted to show people how enriching it can be.
 Because so few people know what archivists do, I have a little elevator speech handy: archivists are like archaeologists for paper (as you will see in the section about Caroline below, I am not the only one to note this resemblance).
 We keep everything as-is while we hunt and dig to find the soul of a collection, and then we get that collection ready to share with the world.
 How exciting and mysterious!